-- Changes in housing insecurities in the region - Increases in GDP with attention to value-added agricultural products - Broadband implementation and adoption in the region
+- Changes in housing insecurities in the region - Increases in GDP with attention to value-added agricultural products - Broadband implementation and adoption in the region - Infrastructure improvements such as water/wastewater upgrades supporting industry growth and/or development

-CEDA will work with regional stakeholders to monitor and evaluate the progress of the CEDS.
+CEDA will collaborate with regional stakeholders to monitor and evaluate the progress of the CEDS.
 The primary goal of the performance measures is to oversee the goals, objectives, strategies and associated actions.
 CEDA will: